emphasis of this two day workshop will be on how the core skills change

 Bushcraft Northwest also offers private workshops for individuals, groups, and government agencies.
 Cost varies depending on group size and whether the course will be held at our location in Goldendale, WA or if we are traveling to your location.
 Please contact us via email or feel free to call (360) 606-1036 to find out more information.

 Fire: Being able to light a fire can mean the difference between life and death.
-This section of the course covers vital topics such as fuel types, finding and preparing tinder, friction fire lighting, using a fire steel, etc.
+This section covers vital topics such as fuel types, finding and preparing tinder, friction fire lighting, ignition methods, and various fire lays.

-Bush Medicine / First Aid: A vital and often overlooked topic that should be familiar to all who venture into the backcountry.
+Emergency measures: A vital and often overlooked topic that should be familiar to all who venture into the backcountry.
+Content includes rope work, first aid, transporting injured people, and signaling.